TheIoTLearningInitiative/CodeLabs/Kaminaljuyu/documentation/Project.md

   - Propuestas de medidas para fortalecer la capacidad de medición y predicción
   - Reglas y procesos robustos para la atención de contingencias
   - Propuesta para fortalecer las capacidades institucionales y de comunicación

+# EPA

+> The US EPA has focused a majority of its attention on sensors costing < $2,500.00 as it is believed such a cost would be at the upper limit to that which citizen scientists, as well as many others might be able to afford.